fleischr/abap-nft/README.md

 # abap-nft

-Mint a NFT in SAP ABAP - using proUBC and the Provide stack!
+Mint a NFT in SAP ABAP - using provide-abap and the Provide stack!

 The first-ever open source example to mint NFTs with SAP ABAP!
 Brought to you with love from [Ryan Fleischmann](https://github.com/fleischr) and [Provide](https://github.com/provideplatforms)

-This ABAP code example demonstrates how to use proUBC and the Provide API stack to mint an ERC721 NFT on a given Ethereum compatible blockchain.
+This ABAP code example demonstrates how to use provide-abap and the Provide API stack to mint an ERC721 NFT on a given Ethereum compatible blockchain.

 ## Pre requisites (do these first before running code!)
-- Clone [proUBC](https://github.com/provideplatform/proUBC) to your SAP system
+- Clone [provide-abap](https://github.com/provideplatform/provide-abap) to your SAP system
-- Activate the proubc SICF node
+- Activate the provide-abap SICF node
-- In transaction code STRUST, configure the SSL certificates needed for Provide stack (see certificates directory of the proUBC repo)
+- In transaction code STRUST, configure the SSL certificates needed for Provide stack (see certificates directory of the provide-abap repo)
 - Create an account at https://shuttle.provide.services.
 Create organization at minimum (workgroup creation is recommended but optional)

 ## Configuration